When I visited the town of Chiang Rai in the north of Thailand I didn’t plan to go camping in Phu Chi Fa.

 How to get there

-The small town of Phu Chi Fa is about 90 Km away from Chiang Rai, you can go either with a scooter or take the ONLY one mini van available.
+The small town of Phu Chi Fa is about 90 Km away from Chiang Rai, you can go either renting a scooter/motorbike or take the ONLY one mini van available.

 The mini van leaves every day at 13:00 and the return on the following day is at 9:00.